Gift of the Wind: History

 Susumu Shingu designed and created his sculpture in tandem with Cambridge Seven Associates, the designers of the Porter subway station, as they designed and constructed the station.
 Louis Bakanowsky, the founder of Cambridge Seven, stated, "(...) the challenge of modern sculpture is not the making of closed, volumetric objects.
 Instead, today's sculpture must deal with issues of space, movement and address a much wider set of references... [this work will] create a resonance between the viewer's own inner rhythms and those of the larger world of nature."

 Gift of the Wind was originally planned to extend down into the subway station proper.
 When the work rotated due to the wind, a link, through a "large light shaft" would make a selection of hammers strike chimes in the station.
 This concept was later abandoned.

-The sculpture required $40,000 of repairs in the 1990s.
+Shingu and the MBTA disagreed about how to inspect and lubricate the sculpture.
+It required $40,000 of repairs in the 1990s.